-where node loss, \( L_{Nodes}\) and edge loss, \(L_{Edges}\) represent the cross entropy loss between the true node and edge, and predicted probabilities of each node and edge, and \(\lambda \in \mathbb{R}^+\) assigns relative importance to nodes and edges.
+where node loss, \( L_{Nodes}\) and edge loss, \(L_{Edges}\) represent the cross-entropy loss between the true node and edge, and predicted probabilities of each node and edge, and \(\lambda \in \mathbb{R}^+\) assigns relative importance to nodes and edges.
 The graph loss is computed as a combined loss of individual node loss and edge loss.
-The loss of each node and edge is measured using cross entropy.
+The loss of each node and edge is measured using cross-entropy.
 DiGress models node features along with the graph structure.
 The node features are one-hot encoding of node types.
 Extra features are added to nodes, including structural information that encodes the presence of cycles, and spectral features for positional encodings needed for a transformer model.
 These extra features are added at each diffusion step, as the message passing networks are unable to capture the presence of cycles.
-DiGress can be used to generate small heterogeneous graphs with the same node size as the input graph.
+DiGress performs well at generating small heterogeneous graphs with the same node size as the input graph.
 Discrete node types and edge types are sampled from the complete noise distributions.
 The samples are input to a denoising network, which uses self-attention to predict the noise and outputs the distributions for node types and edge types for each previous step.